 In the competitive landscape for large health systems, it has always been a challenge to crack the code for delivering remarkable [or WOW] patient experiences.
-In healthcare, it can be difficult for employees to want to create PECs [personal emotional connections] because of demands of their work.
+In healthcare, it can be difficult for employees to want to create PECs [personal emotional connections] because of the demands of their work.
 More importantly, the quality of customer service corresponds with the nature of that company’s culture.
-So in 2015, Northwell Health sought to expand their Culture of C.A.R.E to improve its service promises.
+So in 2015, Northwell Health sought to expand its Culture of C.A.R.E to improve its service promises.

-Northwell Health’s Office of Patient and Customer Experience [OPCE] wanted to roll out their Culture of C.A.R.E to close the gap in patient satisfaction and to steer the organization towards its goal of reaching the 90th percentile in patient experience by 2020.
+Northwell Health’s Office of Patient and Customer Experience [OPCE] wanted to roll out its Culture of C.A.R.E to close the gap in patient satisfaction and to steer the organization towards its goal of reaching the 90th percentile in patient experience by 2020.

 To organize its implementation, Delivering Happiness worked with the OPCE to assess the climate, build alignment from the top-down, and create custom culture programs [get more details in our healthcare culture case study].

 “Delivering Happiness brought creativity, passion, and inspiration to our collaboration enabling the team to successfully begin our cultural transformation.”

 - Agnes Barden, VP Patient & Customer Experience, Northwell Health